InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/02-ioc/container-builder.rst

 Registration Concepts
 =====================

-Interface ``InfinniPlatform.Sdk.IoC.IContainerBuilder`` represents methods family ``Register()``, designed to  register IoC-container componetnts.
+Interface ``InfinniPlatform.Sdk.IoC.IContainerBuilder`` represents a few overloadings of the method ``Register()``, designed to register IoC-container components.
 Registration methods also define the way of creating **instances** of components.
+Instances components may be made via reflection_ by means
-Instances components may be made via reflection_ by means IoC-container itself; may be represented by beforehand created instance; may be created by a standart function which can be defined in a role of lambda_-expression.
-Each component may represent one or a few **services** defined with methods family ``As()``.
+IoC-container itself; may be represented by beforehand created instance; may be created by a factory function or a lambda_-expression.
+Each component may represent one or a few **services** defined with using one of the methods ``As()``.

 .. code-block:: csharp
    :emphasize-lines: 16